qza/rx-back-2-front/README.md

 This is an example of reactive app.

-Records are retrieved with [Postgres async rx driver](https://github.com/alaisi/postgres-async-driver) and emitted over REST API using [RX Java extensions](https://github.com/ReactiveX/RxJava).
+Events are retrieved from database with [Postgres async RX driver](https://github.com/alaisi/postgres-async-driver).
+For each event location is retrieved from external API using [Netty RX http client](https://github.com/ReactiveX/RxNetty), merged and emitted over REST API as json stream.

 Frontend with JQuery, Node, Express, React and [Oboe](https://github.com/jimhigson/oboe.js) shows effects of such approach.